sf-wdi-22-23/modules-23/w01_controlling_the_dom/d3_dusk_functions/README.md

 ##Further Reading

-Check out the [refactor_to_functions.js](https://github.com/sf-wdi-22-23/Intro-to-JavaScript-Functions/blob/master/refactor_to_functions.js) file for an example of how functions make life better!

 We discuss these concepts at a later date.
 They are related, but more advanced.
 So have a solid understanding of these topics before you move on.

 * [The 'this' keyword](http://javascriptissexy.com/understand-javascripts-this-with-clarity-and-master-it/) - JavaScriptIsSexy Blog